 Where the candidate does hold an NPQH/NPQSL award with Level 7 credits from another University, the candidate will be eligible for that credit to transfer into MEd or PGDIP (up to a maximum value of 60 credits).

-Students who use these NPQ courses towards the Real Training SEND programme would not be able to study the National Award for SEN Coordination, or International Award for SEN Coordination as those modules’ Learning Outcomes are closely aligned with NPQSL and NPQH.
-Credits cannot be transferred in for both NPQH and NPQSL and courses should have been completed within the last 5 years to be considered.
+Students who use these NPQ courses towards the Real Training SEND programme would not be able to bring in credits from the National Award for SEN Coordination, or International Award for SEN Coordination as those modules’ Learning Outcomes are closely aligned with NPQSL and NPQH and as such both can not be transferred in.
+Additionally, credits cannot be transferred in for both NPQH and NPQSL and courses should have been completed within the last 5 years to be considered.

 Transfer of credit for Level 7 Dyslexia Action Training courses